-#2 problem when converting a house into a clinic: Obtaining a building permit
+#2 problem when converting a house into a medical clinic: Obtaining a building permit

 The second biggest problem with converting a house to a GP/physio/dentist clinic is obtaining a building permit.

 The building permit needs to be able to demonstrate that you can achieve disability access through all doors.
 This means that the width of all doors must be 850mm clear and have a clear latch side of 530mm to allow for approach and departure for someone in a wheelchair.
 On the hinge side of the door, there must be 110mm to allow the door to fully swing out of the line to enable a clear path.

 We also need to be able to achieve disability accessible toilets to comply with the Disability Discrimination Act.
 They occupy a lot of space, as they need to allow easy transfer and operation by someone who’s wheelchair bound.

 The building permit also needs to address the car parking allowances for practitioner numbers and pedestrian access to the entry into the building.